Israeli probes into deaths of Palestinians often go nowhere

 In the last eight years, nearly 200 criminal investigations into the shootings of Palestinians have secured just two convictions, according to B'Tselem.
 One of them, a high-profile case in which a soldier was caught on video fatally shooting a wounded Palestinian attacker who was lying on the ground, resulted in a reduced sentence of nine months.

 Israel says it must regularly carry out military operations in the West Bank to prevent Palestinian attacks and protect Jewish settlements.
-While acknowledging investigations could be faster and better staffed, Israeli officials say the system is effective, especially in light of the challenging environment in which it operates.
+While acknowledging investigations could be faster and better staffed, Israeli officials say the system works.

 "We didn't build a robust legal system, one of the best in the world, just to help soldiers escape accountability," said Maurice Hirsch, a former chief military prosecutor in the West Bank who is now director of legal strategies for Palestinian Media Watch, a group that monitors anti-Israel rhetoric by Palestinians.